Meet George, seasoned litigator, neutral business advisor, and music lover.

 - Arbitrating, litigating, and mediating matters involving engineering errors and omissions, asbestos, product and boat builder’s liability, marketing contracts, and manufacturers’ representative payments

-- Practicing at his own law firm, Burns, Ray, DeLano & Macdonald, which merged with Bernstein Shur in 2001
+- Founded his own law firm, Burns, Ray, DeLano & Macdonald, which merged with Bernstein Shur in 2001

-- At Nixon, Hargrave, Devans & Doyle (now Nixon Peabody) in Rochester, New York, specializing in commercial, corporate, and securities law
+- Was at Nixon, Hargrave, Devans & Doyle (now Nixon Peabody) in Rochester, New York, specialized in commercial, corporate, and securities law

 When George isn’t working, he is…

-Serving as a director of the Cumberland Club and the vice president of the Lark Society for Chamber Music.
-George enjoys traveling with his wife and spending time with their four grandchildren.
+George enjoys traveling with his wife Elizabeth, a retired trusts and estates attorney, and spending time with their five grandchildren.
 You might also find him on the tennis court or relaxing for a few minutes with his guitar.

 BS, International Affairs, Georgetown University School of Foreign Service, 1969